-Our mission is to research how universities and schools can work together to build school gardens that empower pupils and their communities–in age of unprecedented ecological and social challenges.
-Our interdisciplinary team will explore how school gardens can transform our cities, outdoor learning, and environmental outlook across international borders.
-The International Green Academy is a collective of researchers from the Universities of Leeds, Glasgow, and Arizona, as well as teachers and pupils at schools at Glasgow, Tucson, and Leeds.
+Our mission is to research how universities, schools, and communities can work together to build gardens to empower young people—in an age of profound ecological and social challenges.
+Our interdisciplinary team explores how school and community gardens can transform our cities, outdoor learning, and environmental outlook beyond international borders.
+The International Green Academy is a collective of researchers from the Universities of Leeds, Glasgow, and Arizona, as well as teachers and young people from Glasgow, Tucson, Leeds, and Bradford.

-Director: Dr. Ian Shaw, Associate Professor of Global Security Challenges, University of Leeds
+Dr. Ian Shaw.
+Associate Professor of Global Security Challenges, University of Leeds

-Associate Director: Dr. Cheryl McGeachan, Lecturer in Human Geography, University of Glasgow
+Dr. Cheryl McGeachan.
+Lecturer in Human Geography, University of Glasgow